Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 - Aspect ratio: a minimum of 1.91:1 and a maximum of 9:16 (Instagram recommends an aspect ratio of 4:5 and 9:16)

-Like regular video posts, there are two ways to share videos on Instagram Stories:
+Like regular video posts, there are a few ways to share videos on Instagram Stories:

 Option #1: Shoot Your Video Directly in Instagram Stories